Q&A WITH ELODY

 11).
 Let’s talk negative traits.
 What are some of yours?

-I think I have a imposter syndrome 😳
+I think I have an impostor syndrome 😳

 12).
 What annoys you?